MovingBlocks/Terasology/docs/Playing.md

 If you're into Docker you can launch a container with a Terasology server already hooked up.

-@qwc maintains the related setup and info at https://github.com/qwc/docker-terasology (related: #1749)
+[qwc](https://github.com/qwc) maintains the related setup and info at https://github.com/qwc/docker-terasology (related: #1749)

 See all available images at https://hub.docker.com/r/qwick/terasology/tags/